OmarMiniesy/Notes/Web Applications/Cookies.md

 * Expiration Date
 * Path: sends the cookies to all subsequent requests to this path and everything under it.
 * Domain
-* HTTP Only Flag: only HTML technology can read the cookie.
+* `HTTPOnly` Flag: only HTML technology can read the cookie.
 Secure against [[Cross Site Scripting (XSS)]].
-* Secure Flag: Cookies are only sent over [[HTTPS]]
+* `Secure` Flag: Cookies are only sent over [[HTTPS]]

+##### Cookie Policy

 > Cookies are sent to the valid domain and path and only when they are not expired and according to the flags.
+They are also sent to the subdomains of that domain.
+> Path specifies the folder that the cookie is sent to in the domain.
+If the path is empty, it is sent to the whole damin.
-> If domain is not set, the Host-only flag is set, and cookie is only sent to the exact hostname.
+> If domain is not set, the `Host-only` flag is set, and cookie is only sent to the exact hostname of the request.
 The domain becomes set to the hostname.

 ---